ArchipelagoMW/Archipelago/worlds/sc2wol/docs/en_Starcraft 2 Wings of Liberty.md

 notified via a text box in the top-right corner of the game screen.
 (The text client for StarCraft 2 also records all items in all worlds.)

-You can also choose to shuffle the mission order, and which variant of 'All In' you must complete.

 Missions are launched only through the text client.
 The Hyperion is never visited.
 Aditionally, credits are not used.

 ## What is the goal of this game when randomized?